 Once you have found yourself a job you should allow yourself time to test out the routine of getting there.
 Set your alarm for the relevant time and make the trip to work.
 By doing this you will be able to test out the traffic and you will know exactly where you will be going on your first day.
 You might discover that you need to change your routine with your baby somewhat to fit around these new working times so work out how these might impact your daily life.

 Rediscover Your Confidence

 Sometimes it can be quite nerve racking getting back into the workplace after having had an extended break.
 You might feel that you are a little rusty or out of practice and want to have some sort of refresher or upskilling class to boost your confidence levels.
-You could attend a few courses such as those delivered by Authentic Education who do training sessions and free personal development courses which will quickly help you to regain your confidence and focus on getting back into employment.
+You could attend a few courses such as free personal development courses which will quickly help you to regain your confidence and focus on getting back into employment.
 Remember that as with anything, practice makes perfect so don’t expect to be perfect from your first day back at work.
 You will probably be working in a new environment and learning new things so make as many friends as possible and ask for help whenever you come across anything new.
 Once you have done it a few times it will undoubtedly become easier and so you will start to feel more confident in what you are doing.